Provider

 Optional Dependencies

 We don't always need mandatory dependencies to work.
 And we want to point out that the dependency is not necessary to work and it is not necessary to throw an error.
-To do this, you can pass the optional
+To do this, you can use optional

 .